geerlingguy/solr-container/README.md

   - **Docker Hub Image**: If you just want to use [the `geerlingguy/solr` Docker image](https://hub.docker.com/r/geerlingguy/solr/) in your project, you can pull it from Docker Hub.
   - **Ansible Role**: If you need a flexible Ansible role that's compatible with both traditional servers and containerized builds, check out [`geerlingguy.solr`](https://galaxy.ansible.com/geerlingguy/solr/) on Ansible Galaxy.
 (This is the Ansible role that does the bulk of the work in managing the Apache Solr container.)

+## Versions

+Currently maintained versions include:

+  - `6.x`, `6.6.0`, `latest`: Apache Solr 6.x
+  - `5.x`, `5.5.4`: Apache Solr 5.x
+  - `4.x`, `4.10.4`: Apache Solr 4.x

 ## Standalone Usage

 If you want to use the `geerlingguy/solr` image from Docker Hub, you don't need to install or use this project at all.
 You can quickly build a Solr container locally with:

-    docker run -d --name=solr -p 8983:8983 geerlingguy/solr:latest /opt/solr/bin/solr start -f -force
+    docker run -d --name=solr -p 8983:8983 geerlingguy/solr:latest /opt/solr/bin/solr start -p 8983 -s /var/solr -f -force

+(For Solr 4.x, drop the final `-force` argument.)

 You can also wrap up that configuration in a `Dockerfile` and/or a `docker-compose.yml` file if you want to keep things simple.
+For example:

+    version: "3"

+    services:
+      solr:
+        image: geerlingguy/solr:latest
+        container_name: solr
+        ports:
+          - "8983:8983"
+        restart: always
+        # See 'Custom and Persisten Solr cores' for instructions for volumes.
+        volumes: []
+        command: ["/opt/solr/bin/solr", "start", "-p", "8983", "-s", "/var/solr", "-f", "-force"]

+Then run:

+    docker-compose up -d

+Now you should be able to access the Solr admin dashboard at `http://localhost:8983/`.

-### Persistent Solr cores
+### Custom and Persistent Solr cores

-TODO: Describe how to mount a volume into the container to persist core/index data and have externally-managed collection configuration.
+The default installation includes a `collection1` core in the `SOLR_HOME` directory, `/var/solr`.

+Apache Solr will autodiscover any Solr cores in `SOLR_HOME` by searching for `core.properties` files inside each subdirectory.
+A standard convention for a single Solr core is to to mount a host directory as a volume with the core directory, containing the core's `conf`, `data`, and `core.properties` files.

+As an example, if you have a solr core directory named `mysearch` (with a `mysearch/core.properties` file inside), mount it as a volume like `-v ./mysearch:/var/solr/mysearch:rw`.
+If you have multiple solr cores (all defined inside a `cores` directory), mount them inside a `cores` directory like `-v ./cores:/var/solr/cores`.

+Or, if using a Docker Compose file:

+    services:
+      solr:
+        ...
+        volumes:
+          # If you have one core:
+          - ./mysearch:/var/solr/mysearch:rw
+          # If you have multiple cores:
+          - ./cores:/var/solr/cores:rw

+You can also mount volumes from a data container or elsewhere; the key is you will be able to both provide custom Solr configuration (`schema.xml`, `solrconfig.xml`, etc.), and also have a persistent `data` directory that lives outside the container.

 ## Management with Ansible Container